Arc'teryx Beta AR

 Fit and Sizing

 Billed as a “regular fit” by Arc’teryx, I’ve found the latest Beta AR to fall slightly on the trim end of the spectrum.
 Wearing a men’s medium at 5’9” and 155 pounds, the jacket is a little roomy over just a baselayer, but I didn’t have any complaints in terms of mobility or comfort.
 And there’s sufficient space underneath for me to wear a wide range of midlayers, from a lightweight fleece to the brand’s Atom AR midweight synthetic.
 For the Beta’s all-rounder intentions, this fit strikes me as just about perfect.
-And the tailoring is what makes it special: the no-lift gusseted underarms and articulated elbows allowed for an unrestricted feeling when adjusting the hood, reaching for skis in a roof box, and skinning and hiking up steep slopes.
+And the tailoring is what makes it special: The no-lift gusseted underarms and articulated elbows allowed for an unrestricted feeling when adjusting the hood, reaching for skis in a roof box, and skinning and hiking up steep slopes.

 Hiking with backpack and trekking poles (wearing Arc'teryx Beta AR hardshell)